 Two of the coziest foods I can think of are oatmeal and banana bread, so why not combine them into the breakfast to beat all breakfasts?
 This banana bread baked oatmeal is filled with the best of both dishes - ripe bananas, cinnamon, walnuts, maple syrup and hearty gluten free oats.
-It's great for a weekend breakfast or brunch and perfect to make ahead for week days too!
+It's great for a weekend breakfast or brunch and perfect to meal prep for week days too!
+If you're a banana bread lover, you're going to enjoy this recipe.

 This baked oatmeal recipe is sweetened with ripe bananas and a little maple syrup, no processed sugar.
 It's made dairy free with non-dairy milk and vegan butter and can easily be made vegan too.
-Plus, there are so many ways you can customize it to take things to the next level!
+Plus, there are so many ways you can customize this delicious breakfast to take things to the next level!
+It's a great way to get oatmeal for breakfast for the whole family.

-If you're looking for more breakfast ideas with big banana flavor, I recommend my gluten free banana pancakes, these awesome gluten free banana waffles or my family's all-time favorite gluten free banana muffins.
+If you have more leftover bananas, I recommend my gluten free banana pancakes, these awesome gluten free banana waffles or my family's all-time favorite gluten free banana muffins.

 Ingredient Notes

-- Bananas - You will need two extra ripe bananas and one firmer, fresh banana.
+- Bananas - You will need two overripe bananas and one firmer, fresh banana.

 - Egg - This recipe needs one egg to hold everything together.
 If you're egg free or vegan, please see the substitutions list below.